Duke–UNC Pediatric Orthopaedic Surgery Fellowship

 View the Program Brochure

 This fellowship is in cooperation with UNC Hospital in Chapel Hill.
-Fellows will complete a six-month rotation at each hospital, providing them with an experience to a broader range of clinical experience and hospital practices.
+Fellows will complete a six-month rotation at each hospital, providing them with a broader range of clinical experience and hospital practices.
 The goal of the Duke/UNC Pediatric Orthopaedic Surgery Fellowship is to provide the fellows with special training and knowledge in pediatric musculoskeletal disorders, including:

 • Congenital and developmental limb disorders